ng-Classic/ng-classic/aio/content/guide/router-reference.md

 ## Router imports

-The Angular Router is an optional service that presents a particular component view for a given URL.
+The Angular ClassicRouter is an optional service that presents a particular component view for a given URL.
-It isn't part of the Angular core and thus is in its own library package, `@angular-classic/router`.
+It isn't part of the Angular Classiccore and thus is in its own library package, `@angular-classic/router`.

-Import what you need from it as you would from any other Angular package.
+Import what you need from it as you would from any other Angular Classicpackage.

 <code-example header="src/app/app.module.ts (import)" path="router/src/app/app.module.1.ts" region="import-router"></code-example>